 Brette's Answer: Generally no.

 Deneen's Question: I recently started a new business.
 It was started after the date on our legal separation paperwork.
-My husband thinks that he is still entitled to half ownership in my business.
+My husband thinks that he is still entitled to half ownership of my business.
 Is this correct??
 I thought any new income after the date of separation was just mine?

 Brette Answers: It depends on what assets you used to start the business.
 If you used marital assets, those could be deducted from your share of the pot once the division is made.
 Talk with your attorney about this to get details.